neilscholtz/PySpark-Pandas-PostgreSQL-Querying/readme.md

 1. Rename `db_creds_template.py` to `db_creds.py` and update the databse information
 2. Create the necessary tables for Postgres, these are the first steps included in the `SQL.ipynb` file.
 3. Install PySpark locally on a Windows machine (https://bigdata-madesimple.com/guide-to-install-spark-and-use-pyspark-from-jupyter-in-windows/)
+4. USe the `PySpark - Pandas - SQL.ipynb` file to run the various commands / queries.

 All the data used is in the `data/` folder.